-A sealer is a liquid coat applied to the porous surface of the tile or grout, to protect them from oxidation, natural deterioration and day-to-day wear.
-Typically speaking, sealers are used to protect unglazed tiles and grouts from absorbing stains.
-Take a look at these guidelines, which are meant to get you started when it comes to choosing the right sealant for your ceramic or porcelain tile project:
+A sealer is a liquid coat applied to the porous surface of the tile or grout.
+It protects tiles from oxidation, natural deterioration and day-to-day wear.
+Typically speaking, sealers protect unglazed tiles and grouts from absorbing stains.
+Take a look at the following guidelines to help you choose the right sealant for your ceramic or porcelain tile project.

-The two main types of sealers for ceramic and porcelain tile are penetrating sealers and surface sealers:
+The two main types of tile sealers are penetrating sealers and surface sealers.

-- Surface Sealants are coated on the top of tile and grout, forming a non-porous, stain resistant sealant.
-The surface sealer will enhance the rich natural colors of the tile and add a slight luster as well.
+These are a coating on the top of tile and grout, forming a non-porous, stain resistant seal.
+The surface sealer will enhance the rich natural colors of the tile, like in a wood-grain ceramic tile, and add a slight luster as well.

-- The surfaces of most ceramic and porcelain tiles do not need to be sealed, although some require a light application of a penetrating sealer to fill the micro pores on the surface of the tile.
+- You do not need to seal the surfaces of most ceramic and porcelain.
+Some do require a light application of a penetrating sealer to fill the micro pores on the surface of the tile.

-- However, all unglazed tiles including dense porcelains, should be sealed prior to grouting.
-It will prevent the grout from staining the tile, especially when a dark colored grout is being used with a light colored tile.
+- Seal all unglazed tiles, including dense porcelains, prior to grouting.
+This protects the tile from grout stains, especially when using a dark colored grout and a light colored tile.

 - Impregnating sealers go into the grout joint and protect against water and oil-based stains.